 Linux Voice [Discontinued]

-Linux Voice magazine also has their own weekly podcast.
+Linux Voice magazine also had their own weekly podcast.
 They take readers’ opinion before each episode and then discuss their feedback on the topic in the next episode.
-Other topics are also included in the podcast.
+Other topics were also included in the podcast.

-You can get the RSS feed for the podcast from the link below and use it in a RSS feed reader such as Lifera or Feedly.
+You can get the RSS feed for the podcast from the link below and use it in an RSS feed reader such as Lifera or Feedly.

 Your favorite Linux podcast?

 What Linux podcasts do you listen to?
 Was it included in the list here, if not, why not share it with rest of us?